WICG/bfcache-not-restored-reason/NotRestoredReason.md

 Pageshow API is called every time a page is loaded, and reports the ‘persisted’ parameter to suggest whether it was the initial load or the cache load.

-We can extend the pageshow API by reporting the not-restored reasons when persisted == false (BFCache is not used).
+We could extend the pageshow API by reporting the not-restored reasons when persisted == false (BFCache is not used).

 But as per WICG discussion, Performance Navigation Timing API was more preferred, and we are not going to implement this as Pageshow API.